 I will discuss great-grandparents and great-great-grandparents when I come to Poland, but for now we stick with Austria.

 Toni came from a large family with many sisters.
 When her sister Emeline died in 1918 (presumably of the flu), the obituary listed all the sisters and their spouses.
 They were:

 Anna Rebekka Steinfeld (born 1881); Antonie Pflugeissen (born 1883); Fanni Steinfeld (born 1887); Minna(short for Wilhelmina) Muillmann; Lotte (short for Charlotte) Behrer (born 1890); Emma Behrer and; Ernestine Behrer (born 1892)

 This accords with Karl’s memory that his mother had 7 sisters (one of whom, since he was born in 1916, he would not have known).

 Anna was married to Arnold Aron Steinfeld, Fanny to Josef Steinfeld (but see below), and Minna to Simon Muillmann.
-When Ernestine died, some of the married couples had children (the obit mentions “saemtliche Neffen”, which is technically all nephews but usually means all nieces and nephews).
+When Ernestine died during the flu pandemic in 1918, some of the married couples had children (the obit mentions “saemtliche Neffen”, which is technically all nephews but usually means all nieces and nephews).
 One of the children of Ana and Arnold was Julius Steinfeld (b.
 1901, d.
 1971), who was thus a first cousin of Karl.
 Their two other sons were Mathias and Karl.
 Based on their death dates of 1942 at Geni.com (https://www.geni.com/family-tree/index/6000000020817731614), as explained below, they were murdered by the Nazis.